Learn About Amaurosis Fugax

 • Quit smoking.

 • Most people should aim for a blood pressure below 120 to 130/80 mm Hg.
-If you have diabetes or have had a stroke, your doctor may tell you to aim for a lower blood pressure.
+If you have diabetes or have had a stroke, your provider may tell you to aim for a lower blood pressure.

 • If you have diabetes, heart disease, or hardening of the arteries, your LDL (bad) cholesterol should be lower than 70 mg/dL.
+Some experts recommend an even lower target, below 55 mg/dL.

-Your doctor may also recommend:
+Your provider may also recommend:

 • No treatment.
 You may only need regular visits to check the health of your heart and carotid arteries.